Denton detective accused of biting his wife during dispute over phones

 An arrest warrant gave this brief account of the incident:

 Beckwith's wife was attempting to care for their baby when her husband started going through her phone.
-She grabbed his phone and started looking through his phone.
+She grabbed his phone and started looking through it.

-The two wrestled a bit, but they stopped when Beckwith realized he was waking up their baby.
-His wife was holding their baby.
-At some point, Beckwith is accused of biting his wife on her left arm.
+The two wrestled a bit but stopped when Beckwith realized he was waking the baby, whom his wife was holding.
+At some point, Beckwith is accused of biting her left arm.

 She gave her husband the baby and went to a bathroom.

-Beckwith while still holding their baby followed his wife and kicked the bathroom door open.
+Beckwith, still holding the baby, followed his wife and kicked the bathroom door open.
 She told officers her husband tried to stop her from calling 911.

-When they arrived, officers observed a bite mark on Beckwith's arm and a hole in the bathroom door.
+When they arrived, officers observed a bite mark on her arm and a hole in the bathroom door.

 Beckwith was placed on administrative leave pending the completion of criminal and internal investigations.